dzhavat/dzhavat.github.io/_posts/2020-04-09-powershell-script-to-kill-a-process-on-windows.md

 - find the PID number of that process
 - kill the process

-Lets first see the script I ended up with, then we’ll go over it line by line:
+Let’s first see the script I ended up with, then we’ll go over it line by line:

 ```shell
 param ($port)